BunmiOlakanmi/belly_button_diversity_visualization/Supplemental/README.md

 1. Pull all the file from this Github repository.
 2. Open the index.html with a live server from Visual Studio Code.
 This renders the index.html file containing the visualizations.
 3. Explore the visualization using the dropdown list on the dashboard.

+##### Files in Folder
+1.
+2. CollegeScorecardDataDictionary.xlsxSupplemental This folder contains the image files used in the README file.
+3.

  (BButton_Dashboard.png)